Charlie Beck: Career

 On April 17, 2015, California Attorney General Kamala Harris announced a statewide program of anti-bias training for law enforcement officers.
 Beck said removing built-in bias among officers "is not something you get inoculated against once in your life and that’s it.
 This takes constant retraining, constant discussion."
 Beck and Harris had established a close working relationship.
 LAPD spokesman Josh Rubenstein stated that "Beck assigned a security detail for US Senator Kamala Harris shortly before she was sworn into office in 2017, based on a threat assessment he believed to be credible."

 On January 19, 2018, Beck announced his retirement later that year.
 On June 4 of that year, Mayor Garcetti announced that Michel Moore would succeed him on June 27.

-On November 8, 2019 Chicago's mayor, Lori Lightfoot Beck as the city's interim superintendent, to commence upon the retirement of incumbent Eddie Johnson.
+On November 8, 2019, Chicago's mayor, Lori Lightfoot appointed Beck as the city's interim superintendent, to commence upon the retirement of incumbent Eddie Johnson.
 Lightfoot praised Beck and said he "stood firmly on the side of immigrant rights in the face of opposition related to Los Angeles' status as a Sanctuary City, and its choices related to non-cooperation with federal immigration officials."
 Chicago will conduct a nationwide search for the permanent Superintendent.
 Beck declined a permanent position, and agreed to hold the Office for a few months.
 On April 2, 2020, Beck was replaced by former Dallas Police Department Chief David Brown as Superintendent.